 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 City of Brundidge and the Bass House / Brundidge's Peanut Butter Heritage (approx. 1.3 miles away); "Lest We Forget" (approx. 1.3 miles away); Salem Baptist Church (approx. 1.4 miles away); Green Davis Tailgate Terrace (approx. 9 miles away); Riddle-Pace Field (approx. 9 miles away); “The Thinker” (approx. 9 miles away); Pace Hall (approx. 9.1 miles away); Shackelford Hall (approx. 9.1 miles away).
 Touch for a list and map of all markers in Brundidge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 628 times since then and 33 times this year.
+It was originally submitted on October 4, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 666 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on October 4, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Craig Swain was the editor who published this page.